Unic-X/loonix.in/content/blogs/radio.md

 and run this using `sudo liquidsoap --quiet config.liq` this will make liquidsoap run in background.

 And now you have a working web-radio!

+## Update: I hate AWS too

+Why the free tier only allows usage of only 1GB of outbound data also if you exceed they charge $0.09/GB that might get exhausted pretty fast if you stream a radio so its more preferable to use a OCI instance instead of AWS because they allow for 10TB outbound data / month.
+But what is with these Amazon/Azure/Google cloud services why can't they make something like Oracle ??
+Absolute state of money hungry tech giants.
+{{<cover-image "aws.png" "Alt Text">}}